yanniey/computer_vision_toolkit/README.md

-## A list of notebooks and helper functions for Computer Vision tasks
+## A list of Jupyter notebooks and functions for Computer Vision tasks, using OpenCV, Pillow and Tensorflow

 :sunglasses: